TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

     - And then a serialization-ifc attached to this struct I think.

 - In the `.btafa` file, I ended up putting the key "animated_model_name" which connected to the animated model.
 I think that this one-to-one connection might not have been the best tho.
 Idk...
 I'll have to refactor in the future if needed.

+> Mmmmm for some reason I keep on feeling like I'm done with this tool, but I can't really use it for anything lol.